Some people use their WordPress site like a blog, others use it like a website without blogging, and some do both.

 Ask for stable, tested plugins

-Plugins do not usually look exactly the way you want them to look after they’re installed.
-Ask your developer the degree to which he or she is able to reconfigure plugins, such as changing the appearance of the text or removing features you may not want.
+Plugins do not usually look the way you want them to look after they’re installed.
+Ask your developer if he or she is able to style plugins.
 Otherwise you could be stuck with an unappealing plugin or one that doesn’t fit the space well.
 Be aware that the cost of these extra hours can add up, so check with your developer first.

 Decide on a simple or complex menu system